aqeeliqbal/moviepedia/README.md

-This branch uses refactored code class components instead of using hooks.
+This branch uses refactored code for Typescript

-Home Component
-SearchBar Component
-Movie Component